The Titan's former lead engineer says he felt pressured to get the submersible ready

 When asked if there was pressure to get the Titan into the water, he responded, “100%.”

-The submersible was left exposed to the elements while in storage for seven months in 2022 and 2023, and the hull was also never reviewed by any third parties as is standard procedure, Coast Guard representatives said in their initial remarks.
+The submersible was left exposed to the elements while in storage for seven months in 2022 and 2023, and the hull was also never reviewed by any third parties, as is standard practice, Coast Guard representatives said in their initial remarks Monday.
 The absence of an independent review and the submersible's unconventional design subjected the Titan to scrutiny in the undersea exploration community.

-One of the last texts from the Titan's crew to the support ship Polar Prince before the submersible imploded stated, “all good here,” according to a visual re-creation presented earlier in the hearing.
+One of the last messages from the Titan's crew to the support ship Polar Prince before the submersible imploded stated, “all good here,” according to a visual re-creation the Coast Guard presented earlier in the hearing.

 The crew lost contact after an exchange of texts about the submersible's depth and weight as it descended.
 The Polar Prince then sent repeated messages asking if the Titan could still see the ship on its onboard display.

-Note: This story has been edited to clarify that “all good here” was one of the last things heard from the submersible, not necessarily the very last thing heard, and that the lead engineer’s refusal to pilot the submersible was for a trip years before the fatal journey.